jlmingo/cryptoAnalytics/README.md

 ## Description

-This program takes daily prices for selected criptocurrencies, tech companies' stocks and gold.
+This program takes daily prices for selected cryptocurrencies, tech companies' stocks and gold.

 - Inputs come from:
     1. Database with daily pricing of all criptocurrencies [kaggle.com](kaggle.com)